Death...The Last Sleep?

-On Edisto Island in South Carolina stands the white-clad Presbyterian church.
-I visited this church on a beautiful February afternoon earlier this year.
-The sky was clear and full of sunshine that day, making the brilliant white almost sparkle against the blue.
+On Edisto Island in South Carolina, there is a Presbyterian church dressed in white.
+I visited this church on a lovely February afternoon earlier this year.
+The sky was clear and filled with sunshine, causing the brilliant white to almost sparkle against the blue.

-Listed on the National Register of Historic Places, this Greek Revival church was built in 1830 on the same ground where two other churches previously stood.
-The congregation itself goes back over 400 years with its establishment in 1685.
+This Greek Revival church, listed on the National Register of Historic Places, was constructed in 1830 on the same site where two other churches once stood.
+The congregation dates back over 400 years, having been established in 1685.

-Behind the church is the graveyard with its lacy iron fences covered in white and green lichens.
-They weave their way along the ground creating plots and pathways around the stones.
-This graveyard dates back to 1782 and is also on the National Register of Historic Places.
+Behind the church lies the graveyard, with its intricate iron fences covered in white and green lichens.
+They wind along the ground, forming plots and pathways around the stones.
+This graveyard, dating back to 1782, is also listed on the National Register of Historic Places.

-Like any cemetery or graveyard, the gravestones range from flat markers and uprights to the slanted as well as some obelisks.
-There are simple designs and those with ornate carvings.
-A mix of children and adults are interred here.
+As with any cemetery or graveyard, the gravestones vary from flat markers and upright stones to slanted ones and even some obelisks.
+There are both simple designs and those featuring intricate carvings.
+Both children and adults are buried here.

-Most of the older stones are in the back, while the side of the church contains memorials from a more modern era.
+The older stones are mostly located at the back, while the side of the church features memorials from a more contemporary period.

-Here I'll begin the tale of Julia Legare, a young woman of 22 who met her sad fate on Edisto Island.
-There are many versions of her story.
-This is just one of them.
+Here begins the story of Julia Legare, a 22-year-old woman who met a tragic end on Edisto Island.
+Numerous versions of her tale exist, and this is just one of them.

-It was 1852, and in April of that year, Julia was visiting her family on Edisto Island.
-She was the young wife of a wealthy South Carolina planter named John Berwick Legare, and mother to a four-year-old son, Hugh Swinton Legare.
-During this visit, Julia was suddenly taken ill with what might have been diphtheria.
-Days passed and she lapsed into a deep coma.
+The year was 1852, and in April, Julia was visiting her family on Edisto Island.
+She was the young wife of John Berwick Legare, a wealthy planter from South Carolina, and mother to a four-year-old son, Hugh Swinton Legare.
+During her visit, Julia suddenly fell ill, possibly with diphtheria.
+After several days, she slipped into a deep coma.

-Medical science was nowhere near what it is today.
-It was very primitive, to say the least.
-When the doctor who was attending Julia could not detect breath or a heartbeat, she was pronounced dead.
+Medical science was far less advanced than it is today, being quite rudimentary.
+When the doctor attending to Julia failed to detect breathing or a heartbeat, she was declared dead.

-Just like the spare tools of a medical diagnosis, there were no methods of embalming to preserve a body.
-One could not wait for any viewings or ceremonies because of rapid decomposition.
-This being the case, soon after the pronouncement of her death, Julia was dressed for burial and placed in the Legare family mausoleum behind the Presbyterian church.
-The heavy door was sealed and all that remained of Julia was a memory.
+Similar to the limited tools available for medical diagnosis, there were no embalming techniques to preserve a body.
+Due to rapid decomposition, waiting for viewings or ceremonies was not an option.
+Consequently, shortly after being pronounced dead, Julia was dressed for burial and placed in the Legare family mausoleum behind the Presbyterian church.
+The heavy door was sealed, a final signal that Julia was indeed gone.

 Dead or in a coma?
-Sometimes it was impossible to tell even if you were a doctor in the 1800s.
+In the 1800s, sometimes it was impossible to tell even if you were a doctor.

 Poor Julia.
 There was no bell on that fateful day she awoke in the darkness.

-Two years later, her son Hugh passed away.
-His place of internment would also be the Legare family mausoleum.
+Two years later, her son Hugh passed away and would also be laid to rest in the Legare family mausoleum.

-When the door was opened, the family found what remained of Julia's body crumpled in the entrance.
-With great horror, they realized that Julia had been buried alive.
+When the door was opened, the family discovered Julia's remains collapsed at the entrance.
+To their horror, they realized that Julia had been buried alive.

-Deep in grief, they once again placed Julia in her coffin.
-They settled young Hugh inside and sealed the door once more.
+Overwhelmed with grief, they placed Julia back in her coffin, laid young Hugh inside, and sealed the door again.

-A few days later, family members came to the graveyard only to find the mausoleum door open.
-Nothing seemed to be disturbed so they closed the door again.
+A few days later, family members visited the graveyard and found the mausoleum door open.
+Since nothing seemed disturbed, they closed it again.

-As time passed, the door was always found open, and no one could explain why.
-Eventually, the door was removed altogether.
+Over time, the door was repeatedly found open, with no explanation.
+Eventually, it was removed altogether.

-Many wonder to this day if this was the restless spirit of Julia Legare escaping the tomb that held her prisoner when she was alive.
+Many still wonder if this was the restless spirit of Julia Legare escaping the tomb that imprisoned her in life.

-I finally worked up enough courage to walk inside.
-The interior is a little darker than what you see here, even on a sunny day.
+I finally gathered enough courage to step inside.
+The interior is somewhat darker than it appears here, even on a sunny day.

-I didn't stay long.
-After a while, it started to feel a little "crowded".
+I didn't remain for long.
+After some time, it began to feel a bit "crowded".

-While it's true this isn't a large mausoleum, maybe I wasn't the only one there.
-Could it have been the soul of Julia Legare reaching out from beyond?
+Perhaps I wasn't alone?
+Could it have been the spirit of Julia Legare reaching out from beyond?
 Reaching out to me?

 We may never know.
-I guess it depends on how much you believe in this story.
+I suppose it depends on how much you believe in this tale.
 Anything is possible.
 As for me, I'll keep an open mind.
 And you?

 References